-How do you cook it?
+How do you cook wagyu?

 Take the steak out of the fridge about an hour before cooking to allow it to come to room temperature.
 This allows the meat to relax.
 You can trim any excess fat from the steak at this point, if required.

-Preheat a non-stick pan or bbq plate to a medium to high heat.
+Preheat a non-stick pan or BBQ plate to a medium-to-high heat.
 No need to add oil or butter thanks to the high fat content.